aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets or sets the type of compression to apply only when saving pages to the Tiff format.
+the type of compression to apply only when saving pages to the Tiff format.
 Has effect only when saving to TIFF.
 The default value is Lzw.

 **Returns:**
 int